 We offer a broad talit selection, from the traditional wool tallit with various tzitzit options, to modern and handmade tallit sets in silk and cotton.
 If you’re looking for a bar mitzvah tallit or a wedding tallit, you’re sure to find the right look for the bar mitzvah boy or groom.

-A modern tallit typically comes with machine-spun tzitzit, which measure 40 cm long.
-If you buy a traditional wool tallit, we recommend you spend a few more dollars on hand-spun tzitzit, which are slightly longer and are strengthened at the tips to prevent fraying.
+A modern tallit typically comes with machine-spun tzitzit, which measure 50 cm long.
+If you buy a traditional wool tallit, we recommend you spend a few more dollars on hand-spun tzitzit.

 All of the tallits and tallit katan we sell are available with various types of tzitzit, including hand-spun tzitzit, niputz lishmah and Ptil Tekhelet tzitzit at unbeatable prices.
 We can tie according to various tzitzit tying customs including Ashkenazi, Sephardic, Chabad or Yemenite/Rambam.